 A discharge results in a finding of guilt but does not form a criminal record.
 An Absolute Discharge has no probation order, whereas a Conditional Discharge always has an attached Probation Order.

 DISCLAIMER: The above information is not intended as actual legal advice.
-If you or a loved one has been charged with a criminal offence, please feel free to contact Passi & Patel criminal lawyers in Mississauga to arrange a no-obligation consultation to discuss you legal matter in further detail by calling 647-898-8018 today.
+If you or a loved one has been charged with a criminal offence, please feel free to contact Passi & Patel criminal lawyers in Mississauga, Milton, and Brampton to arrange a no-obligation consultation to discuss your legal matter in further detail by calling 647-898-8018 today.